Western University of Health Sciences Lebanon Oregon

 An alley view of a former men’s dormitory at Salem’s old Union Gospel Mission site at 355 Commercial St. N.E.
 The block is now owned by the city and awaiting demolition in late 2022 (Rachel Alexander/Salem Reporter)

-Sheri Wahgren, Salem downtown revitalization manager, said the city’s downtown advisory board has discussed various possible uses for the space, including a grocery store, other retail and housing.
+Sheri Wahrgren, Salem downtown revitalization manager, said the city’s downtown advisory board has discussed various possible uses for the space, including a grocery store, other retail and housing.
 But ultimately, she said they decided to put out a broad request for qualifications to see what people might be interested in doing with the space.

 The block would accommodate a mixed use development, with both retail and housing components.

 The Urban Renewal Agency posted an invitation to bid on the demolition earlier this month on Oregon Buys and will accept bids until Aug.
-30, Wahgren said.
+30, Wahrgren said.
 The intent is to have the demolition work completed by the end of the year.

 In addition to UGM, the block was formerly home to Saffron Supply Company and Runaway Art & Craft Center, which both moved out of downtown, and ABC Music Company, which closed its doors last year.